Wanderly Wagon

 Wanderly Wagon is an Irish children's television series which aired on RTÉ from Saturday 30 September 1967 until 1982.

 Plot

-Wanderly Wagon followed human and puppet characters as they travelled around Ireland visiting interesting locations, rescuing Princesses and generally doing good.
+Wanderly Wagon followed human and puppet characters as they travelled around Ireland visiting interesting locations, rescuing princesses and generally doing good.
 The original premise of the show expanded to follow the characters to magical lands of Irish mythology, and into outer space.
-The Wagon could fly, and using chroma key effects, the Wagon was shown hovering in mid-air, landing in various magical lands, and even traveling underwater.
+The Wagon could fly, and using chroma key effects, it was shown hovering in mid-air, landing in various magical lands, and even traveling underwater.